schellenberg/computerscience20/_sources/VisualProgrammingEnv/RepeatUntil.rst

 Repeat Until
 ============

+.. topic:: Quick Overview of Day

+    Introduce the **repeat until** block by tracing code with simple variables and conditionals.
+Use the repeat until block to simulate the motion of a cannon ball (motion repeats until the cannon ball hits the ground).

 If you'd prefer to watch a video, `the following video <https://www.youtube.com/watch?v=_jTHwZCY2CI>`_ demonstrates the same ideas as what I've described in text below.

 .. youtube:: _jTHwZCY2CI